A Cash Disbursements Journal is simply a listing of all your cash payments for a specified period of time, say a month.

 This way, at the end of a month we can add up the materials by job number, and know how much we've spent on each job.
 Subtract that from the sales price of that job, and hopefully we made a profit!

 As you can see, accounting journals can be very helpful by giving us the information we need in one convenient place.

-By the way, if you find your business growing beyond what you can handle by yourself, I want to let you know that I do provide Bookkeeping & Accounting Services for all sizes of businesses, including small business income tax preparation.
+By the way, if you find your business growing beyond what you can handle by yourself, I want to let you know that I do provide Bookkeeping & Accounting Services for all sizes of businesses.

-I provide many services, from setting up small business accounting systems (including cash disbursement journals) to monthly bookkeeping, preparing financial statements, doing payroll, income tax return preparation, etc.
+I provide many services, from setting up small business accounting systems (including cash disbursement journals) to monthly bookkeeping, to providing consulting services.

 Just click here for more info on my bookkeeping services.

 If you're looking for an easy-to-use accounting software package, look into QuickBooks.
 It's what I use.

 Easy to Use QuickBooks Organizes all Your Finances In One Place.
 Buy Now and Save Up to 20% + Free Shipping.

 Subscribe to my Newsletter!
 Use the box below to start getting small biz accounting tips and help every other month in your mailbox.